-Frans van Mieris was born in Leiden on 16 April 1635 to the Remonstrant goldsmith and diamond-cutter Jan Bastiaens van Mieris and his second wife, Christina van Garbartijn.1 Frans came from a family of gold- and silversmiths; two uncles practiced this craft, as did his older cousin Willem Fransz van Mieris (ca. 1600–56).
-In 1645 Jan apprenticed Frans to this cousin for six years, presumably intending him to continue the family tradition.2
+Frans van Mieris was born in Leiden on 16 April 1635 to the Remonstrant goldsmith and diamond cutter Jan Bastiaensz van Mieris (1586–1650) and his second wife, Christina van Garbartijn.1 Van Mieris came from a family of gold- and silversmiths; two uncles practiced this craft, as did his older cousin Willem Fransz van Mieris (ca. 1600–56).
+In 1645 Jan apprenticed his son to this cousin for six years, presumably intending him to continue the family tradition.2

-It soon became apparent, however, that Frans’s talents lay elsewhere.
-He turned out to be a gifted draftsman, and upon the insistence of the cloth merchant and, later, poet and calligraphic glass engraver Willem van Heemskerck (1613–92), Frans’s father sent him to study with the drawing master and glass engraver Abraham Toorenvliet, father of the painter Jacob Toorenvliet (1640–1719).3 Frans’s command of drawing developed so well under Toorenvliet that according to Houbraken, “his father decided to surrender him entirely to art, to which end he delivered him to the renowned Gerrit Dou.”4 Dou quickly dubbed Van Mieris “the prince among his pupils, and said that he carried off the crown from them all.”5 Once Van Mieris had mastered the art of drawing, his father apprenticed him to Abraham van den Tempel (1622/23–72) to “familiarize him with a broad handling of the brush.”6 Nevertheless, given that Van Mieris was “more inclined to painting in a small format and in fine detail, he returned to Gerrit Dou for instruction.”7
+It soon became apparent, however, that Van Mieris’s talents lay elsewhere.
+He turned out to be a gifted draftsman, and upon the insistence of the cloth merchant and, later, poet and calligraphic glass engraver Willem van Heemskerck (1613–92), Van Mieris’s father sent him to study with the drawing master and glass engraver Abraham Toorenvliet (d.
+1656), father of the painter Jacob Toorenvliet (1640–1719).3 Van Mieris’s command of drawing developed so well under Toorenvliet that according to Arnold Houbraken, “his father decided to surrender him entirely to art, to which end he delivered him to the renowned Gerrit Dou.”4 Dou quickly dubbed Van Mieris “the prince among his pupils, and said that he carried off the crown from them all.5 Once Van Mieris had mastered the art of drawing, his father apprenticed him to Abraham van den Tempel (1622/23–72) to “familiarize him with a broad handling of the brush.”6 Nevertheless, given that Van Mieris was “more inclined to painting in a small format and in fine detail, he returned to Gerrit Dou for instruction.”7

 We do not know when Van Mieris completed his training, but he was probably still quite young.
 In any case, it was the sixteen-year-old “Frans” who presented the members of the gold- and silversmiths’ guild a painting of Eloy, their patron saint.8 His earliest dated work, the famous Doctor’s Visit, originated in 1657 and was preceded by at least fifteen pictures.9 Most of them diligently emulate his teacher Dou.
 Yet he soon abandoned the excessive detailing and countless accessories so typical of Dou to focus increasingly on the interaction among the figures, thereby conveying a liveliness generally absent in Dou’s work.10 Van Mieris rapidly developed an entirely personal style, which first manifested itself fully in the aforementioned Doctor’s Visit.